by: Meg Collins, former CPST

 In addition to the onBoard 35 and onBoard 35 Air, Safety 1st now also makes the onBoard 35 Air 360.
 This car seat, which is also great for preemies, includes all the features of the onBoard 35 Air as well as “360 Protect” — an additional five layers of safety, which include: Air Protect, GCell HX patented race car foam to absorb crash energy, reinforced handle for stability, deep seat structure to help shield child and soft foam throughout the seat for additional safety and comfort.
 It is also one of the few car seats to pass the new European standards for Rollover.

 This car seat takes up a lot of space in the back seat, so I don’t recommend it for compact cars.
-Again, this seat will go seamlessly with Graco Click Connect strollers.
-It’s also compatible with the Baby Jogger City Select (one of my faves), and some (but not all) others.
-Bottom line: For about $10 more than the KeyFit, I’ll admit, it’s nice to have the nicer adjusting harnesses (what we call a “no re-thread harness” in the CPST world).
+This seat will also work with Graco Click Connect strollers.
+Bottom line: Even though it takes up back seat space and it’s a bit heavier than some other car seats/bases, it’s nice to have the easier adjusting harnesses (what we call a “no re-thread harness” in the CPST world).

 Britax B-Safe 35 & Britax B-Safe 35 Elite ~ 199 MSRP / $169 on sale through Amazon, 10 lbs & $299 MSRP / $189 on sale through Amazon, 11.5 lbs